notBigO/koinx-assignment/readme.md

 - **URL:** `http://13.201.56.56/`
 - **Method:** `GET`
 - **Description:** This endpoint checks the health of the application.
-Replace `http://13.201.56.56/` with the public IP address of your EC2 instance.
 You should receive a simple response indicating that the server is running correctly.

 - Sample Request